Budget-Friendly, Healthy Camping Menu (Printable!)

 If you don’t have an Instant Pot, don’t worry.
 Just pack your slow cooker and cook your meals 3-4 hours on high or 6-8 hours on low.
 You can even do that with oatmeal (there are many recipes online)!

-However, I recommend packing an electric kettle so you can boil water for coffee or tea.
+However, if you do not have an instant pot, I recommend also packing an electric kettle so you can boil water for coffee or tea.

-Some people camp because of the food, and some people just want easy food so they can keep camping.
+Some people camp because of the food, and some people just want easy food so they can keep hiking or swimming.

 This menu plan sits in the middle.
 If you love to cook over the fire, these recipes are perfect for you.
 There’s a pancake recipe for your cast iron griddle, hearty stew for your dutch oven – you’ll love it.